 Comment below and share your experience.

-The following are a list of additional resources to take your knowledge of how to teach a dog to come to the next level!
+The following is a list of additional resources to take your knowledge of how to teach a dog to come to the next level!